Coach K's lasting legacy: How the Duke icon changed the game

 His consistency made him easy to take for granted, easy to root against, easy to undervalue.
 It shouldn’t have.
 Considering the length of his career, his 1,170 victories (and counting) may never be touched in the men's game.
 His 12 Final Fours, 28 NBA lottery picks and 35 NCAA tournament bids aren’t too bad either.

-The program is expected to be handed over to assistant Jon Scheyer, a star player on Duke's 2010 national championship team.
+The program will be handed over to assistant Jon Scheyer, a star player on Duke's 2010 national championship team.
 There will be a year before we get to that.

-The upcoming year will see Krzyzewski try to rally from last year’s disappointing 13-9 season, the first team to fail to reach the NCAA tournament since 1995.
+The upcoming year will see Krzyzewski try to rally from last season's disappointing 13-9 run, the first team to fail to reach the NCAA tournament since 1995.
 He’ll do it by welcoming three top-20 recruits.

 Even at the end, even all these years later, even in his mid-70s with seemingly nothing in common with the modern player, Krzyzewski should have himself a contender — just the way it should be.